 Not all Saudi people eat with bare hands

-One of the most common misconception about Saudis is that they only eat with their bare hands.
-Noting that this is also practiced by other cultures, it’s a wrong notion that every single Saudi individual don’t need a utensil to eat on the table.
+One of the most common misconceptions about Saudis is that they only eat with their bare hands.
+Noting that this is also practiced by other cultures, it’s a wrong notion that every single Saudi individual doesn’t need a utensil to eat on the table.
 In their culture, it is mandatory to wash hands before and after meals.
 So unless you also practice the same hygienic routine, their hands may probably be cleaner than yours once they consume their food.

 Men have restricted time to enter shopping malls

-Anticipating that boys will hit or eyeing on someone of opposite sex at malls or similar public areas, they are only allowed to enter at specific times (usually after 7pm).
+Anticipating that boys will hit or eyeing on someone of the opposite sex at malls or similar public areas, they are only allowed to enter at specific times (usually after 7 pm).
 Should they wish to enter a mall, males need to be accompanied by their family members who watch over them in case they get into trouble.
 Some of them even have to bribe others to gain entry on malls that normally don’t allow them in.
 Family members accompanying boys will also be on hand to resolve issues once a member of the religious police catches them attempting to engage with girls.

-Family members spend private time with friends in a khaimah
+Family members spend private time with friends in a Khaimah

-Saudi people value the presence of a khaimah, a tent that allows private gathering in someone’s house.
+Saudi people value the presence of a Khaimah, a tent that allows private gathering in someone’s house.
 For example, when a woman invites her friends over, they stay at the tent as it’s more private than the family’s living room where the rest of the family members are staying.

 Everything is standstill during prayer time

-Muslims pray five times during the day — dusk, noon, afternoon, sunset and night — times vary daily and schedules are commonly found in newspapers.
-However, during a designated prayer time, which lasts about 30 minutes (noon prayers are longer), everything shuts down: restaurants, shopping malls, shops and so on.
+Muslims pray five times during the day — dusk, noon, afternoon, sunset, and night — times vary daily and schedules are commonly found in newspapers.
+However, during a designated prayer time, which lasts about 30 minutes (noon prayers are longer), everything shuts down: restaurants, shopping malls, shops, and so on.
 This is because those manning these establishments also participate in the prayer.
 Activities resume only after this special time of prayer.

 Saudi is a country of extreme weather conditions

 Saudi Arabia can easily be stereotyped based on what we hear in the news.
 But the reality is often experienced by visitors who come over.
-Soon as you are in the country, some of the typical perception may be inaccurate.
+Soon as you are in the country, some of the typical perceptions may be inaccurate.